huanis/advprog-modul6/README.md

 # advprog-modul6
-## Reflection 1
+## Reflections
+### COMMIT 1: handle-connection, check response
 The `handle_connection` function wraps the input stream with a buffer reader.
-It then reads the stream per line (separated by newlines) through the reader, extracting the value of the result, only taking the non-empty lines, refering them with `http_request` variable.
+It then reads the stream per line (separated by newlines) through the reader.
+Then, the value from the line is extracted.
+Only non-empty lines will be collected.
+They are referred by the `http_request` variable.
+Then, the function will print what is referred by `http_request` variable.
 ```
 Request: [
     "GET / HTTP/1.1",